rOpenGov/fmi2/README.md

 provides access to a subset of the FMI [download](http://en.ilmatieteenlaitos.fi/open-data-manual-accessing-data) service.
-FMI maintains and is reponsible for the data available through their API, but has not official connections to `fmi2`.
+FMI maintains and is reponsible for the data available through their API, but has no official connections to `fmi2`.

 All data from the FMI is released under [the Creative Commons Attribution 4.0 International